-DC mayor to order mandatory masks as infections rise again
+DC mayor orders mandatory masks as infections rise again

 “In most cases, if you’re outside your home. you should have a mask on,” Bowser said.
 “We’re four months in, people are tired and in some cases are letting down their guards.”

 Health Department Director Dr. LaQuandra Nesbitt says her office is particularly concerned with data that show most new infections aren’t coming from people already in quarantine or on the contact trace list of an infected person.
 That, she said, indicates a high level of wild community spread.
-Nesbit also said the percentage of people hospitalized who are under age 40 has nearly doubled in the month of July.
+Nesbit also said the percentage of people hospitalized who are under age 40 has nearly doubled in July.

+The order also requires indoor mask use in businesses and office buildings open to the public and in communal spaces in apartment buildings and condominiums.

+Bowser also extended the District of Columbia’s state of emergency and public health emergency declarations through Oct.
+9.

 The rising infections come in the midst of a heat emergency which forced several outdoor testing sites to close this week as daily temperatures reach the upper 90s.